This review was contributed by Maria Anderson.

 The voice is strong, and the conglomerate creates a hearty energy that propels us forward.
 Events such as the Midnight Hike and the talent show provide just enough plot to ground the accreting sections, and individual narrative threads are heightened as we move toward the end of the week.
 Momentum increases as the end of camp nears, with the bidding goodbye to the popular Tad, camp cleanup chores, and Sunday morning packing and parental pickup.
 The way this book comes together, with the monologues, lists, letters, and sermons, keeps us engaged and surprises us with what appears next, tonally, linguistically, and grammatically.

 In Fun Camp, Fun takes on a new, expanded meaning, as the epic and elusive heightening of any experience.
 Though the language and splintered perspectives can at times be overwhelming, the narrative structure is extremely effective: you always know what day of camp it is, and you can trust the story’s momentum to keep you from becoming lost.
-This book is well worth a read, for both the boisterous diction and for those bunk-bed memories it might ruck up.subscribe to Ploughshares?
+This book is well worth a read, for both the boisterous diction and for those bunk-bed memories it might ruck up.Might we be so bold as to suggest that you subscribe to Ploughshares?